 The ability to buy gifts or give gifts of money on behalf of the individual (eg donations to charities) will be detailed in the court order.
-All gifts must be reasonable and deputies must make sure that any gifts do not reduce the level of care provided.
+All gifts must be reasonable and deputies and guardians must make sure that any gifts do not reduce the level of care provided.
 For more information, see the Government’s guidance on buying and giving gifts for deputies and OPG Scotland’s guidance on buying and giving gifts for deputies.

 How are deputies supervised and what is the annual report?

-Deputies and guardians are supervised by the Office of the Public Guardian (OPG) and the Office of the Public Guardian (Scotland).
+Deputies and guardians are supervised by the Office of the Public Guardian (OPG) and OPG Scotland.
 This may occasionally include supervision visits.

 Deputies and guardians must write a report each year which explains any decisions they have made as a deputy or guardian.
 For more detailed guidance on annual accounts, see the Government’s guidance for deputies or OPG Scotland’s guidance for guardians.

 How can deputyship or guardianship be changed or ended?

 In order to renew, change or end a deputyship in England and Wales, an application must be submitted to the Court of Protection.
 Read the Government’s guidance on renewing and changing or ending a deputyship for more information.